HengchaoChen/DPRGD/README.md

 # Decentralized Projected Riemannian Gradient Descent (DPRGD)
 This is a repository for the paper *Decentralized Online Riemannian Optimization with Dynamic Environments*.
-Our experiments cover two Hadamard manifolds: hyperbolic spaces and the space of symmetric prositive definite (SPD) matrices.
-Besides simulation, we also apply our DPRGD algorithm to environmental monitoring using the FLUXNET2015 dataset.
+- Our experiments cover two Hadamard manifolds: hyperbolic spaces and the space of symmetric prositive definite (SPD) matrices.
+- We also apply our DPRGD algorithm to environmental monitoring using the FLUXNET2015 dataset.

 ## Getting Started